Car Rental in United Kingdom (2026) - Driving Guide & Best Rates

 Helpful Tips

-The UK drives on the LEFT side of the road, which is opposite to most countries - this requires constant attention from visitors used to right-hand traffic, especially at roundabouts and when turning at junctions.
+The UK drives on the LEFT side of the road, which is opposite to most countries - this requires constant attention from visitors used to right-hand traffic, at roundabouts and when turning at intersections.

 Roundabouts are extremely common and follow a 'give way to the right' rule - traffic already on the roundabout has priority, and you must yield before entering.

-Speed cameras and traffic enforcement are widespread throughout the UK, with strict penalties for speeding, mobile phone use while driving, and drink-driving - cameras may be fixed, mobile, or average-speed systems on motorways.
+Speed cameras and traffic enforcement are widespread throughout the UK, with strict penalties for speeding, mobile phone use while driving, and drink-driving - cameras may be fixed or mobile and are actively monitored.

-Weather conditions can change rapidly, particularly rain and fog, making roads slippery - motorways can become hazardous quickly, and winter driving may require extra caution for ice and snow, especially in northern regions and Scotland.
+Weather conditions can change rapidly, rain and fog, making roads slippery - motorways can become hazardous quickly, and winter conditions may bring ice and snow, in northern regions and Scotland.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners